Jonty Parkin: Hull Kingston Rovers

-Parkin appears to have scored no drop-goals (or field-goals as they are currently known in Australasia), but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.
-In addition, prior to the 1949–50 season, the archaic field-goal was also still a valid means of scoring points.
+Representative honours

+Parkin represented Yorkshire in the county championship.
+In 1921, he scored five tries in a game against Cumberland, and is the only player to ever achieve this in a county match.

+Parkin was selected to go on the 1920 Great Britain Lions tour of Australasia, and went on be capped 17 times for Great Britain.
+He was selected as captain for the 1924 and 1928 Lions tours, making him one of only three players (alongside Harold Wagstaff and Ellery Hanley) to be named captain on multiple tours.

+Parkin won caps for England while at Wakefield Trinity in 1921 against Wales, Other Nationalities and Australia, in 1922 against Wales, in 1923 against Wales, in 1924 against Other Nationalities, in 1925 against Wales, in 1926 against Wales and Other Nationalities, in 1927 against Wales, in 1928 against Wales (2 matches).

 Post-playing

 Parkin served as an administrator of the Wakefield club after retiring from playing.
 He died in his home town of Wakefield on 9 April 1972 at the age of 77.
 In 1988 Parkin was one of the inaugural nine inductees into the Rugby Football League Hall of Fame.

-Personal
+Personal life

-Parkin married Frances Akeroyd in 1926 and had six children, Patricia, Nadine, Willie (Bill), Geoff, Neal and Trevor, and 16 grandchildren.
+Parkin was the Landlord of the Griffin Hotel, Bull Ring, Wakefield circa-1921.
+Parkin married Frances Akeroyd in 1926 and had six children, Patricia, Nadine, Willie (Bill), Geoff, Neal and Trevor, and 17 grandchildren.